sarahquigley/poetry/_posts/2007-07-20-stream-and-willow.markdown

 ---
 layout: post
-title: |
+title: |-
     Stream
     and Willow
 subtitle: for Joanna Newsom
-excerpt: |
+excerpt: |-
-  The moon is bright –
+  The moon is bright – oh the moon is my night light
-  oh the moon is my night light
+excerpt_font_size: 3.6

 ---

 The moon is bright –